How to File a Wrongful Death Claim After a Car Accident in Massachusetts

 What is a Wrongful Death Claim in Massachusetts?

-Wrongful death in Massachusetts is defined in Mass.
-Gen. Laws Ch.
-229 § 2.
+Wrongful death in Massachusetts is defined in Ch.
+229, § 2.
 A wrongful death is any death caused by negligence or an intentional act of the defendant.
 In a car accident context, this means that you could file a wrongful death claim if the deceased could have filed a car accident lawsuit if they survived.
 For example, if you and the deceased were in a car and another car hit you because they were speeding, a wrongful death claim can be brought on behalf of the deceased because they could have filed a car accident lawsuit if they survived.
 In this particular instance, you may be able to bring a car accident lawsuit of your own as well.

 Talk to Our Massachusetts Wrongful Death Lawyers About Your Case